 If there wasn’t time to draw up a pre-nup, it is still possible to create a post-nuptial agreement.
 While it isn’t legally binding in England and Wales, the Court will consider the contents in the event of a divorce.
 This goes some way to ensuring that any assets are still protected.

-If you have recently walked down the aisle or are getting married in the next few months, and would like to draw up a pre or post-nup, Jarmans Solicitors offer a free 15 minute, pre-bookable call, or a 45 minute initial consultation for a fixed fee of £99 +VAT.
+If you have recently walked down the aisle or are getting married in the next few months, and would like to draw up a pre or post-nup, We offer a free initial 15-minute, pre-bookable phone call with one of our experienced family law team.
+Alternatively, we offer a fixed £120 fee inc VAT for a 45-minute meeting with one of our highly experienced family team.
 Get in touch on 01795 472291 or email firstname.lastname@example.org